k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: various issues with the Sword of Annihilation's attack
 - Fix: proper credit for passive disintegration
 - Minor Purgatory tweaks
+- Fix: crash when unlocking a container with a wielded cursed locking tool